Skip to main content

 About The Wash

-The Wash National Nature Reserve protects the largest estuarine system in Britain, a vast square-shaped embayment on the east coast of England where four rivers drain into the North Sea across approximately 62,000 hectares of intertidal sandflats, mudflats, and saltmarsh.
-The Wash is internationally recognized as one of the most important wetlands in Europe for migratory and wintering waterbirds, supporting over 400,000 birds at peak winter periods.
-The enormous tidal range exposes vast areas of invertebrate-rich sediment at low tide, providing the food resources that sustain these extraordinary bird concentrations.
+The Wash National Nature Reserve protects the largest estuarine system in Britain, a vast square-shaped embayment on the east coast of England where four rivers drain into the North Sea.
+[1] The NNR covers approximately 8,800 hectares of intertidal sandflats, mudflats, and saltmarsh — the largest National Nature Reserve in England — forming part of a wider estuarine complex that is internationally recognised as one of the most important wetlands in Europe for migratory and wintering waterbirds.
+[2] The enormous tidal range exposes vast areas of invertebrate-rich sediment at low tide, providing the food resources that sustain extraordinary bird concentrations of over 400,000 birds at peak winter periods.

 Wildlife Ecosystems

-The Wash supports the largest common seal colony in England, with over 3,000 animals hauling out on sandbanks at low tide and pupping on the remote outer sands in June and July.
-Internationally important numbers of wintering birds include over 75,000 knot, 40,000 oystercatcher, 30,000 dunlin, and significant populations of pink-footed geese, Brent geese, and shelduck.
-The estuary provides crucial migration staging habitat, with birds refueling on the rich invertebrate fauna before continuing to Arctic breeding grounds.
+The Wash supports the largest colony of harbour seals in England, with the population representing around 7% of the UK breeding population; animals haul out on sandbanks at low tide and pup on the remote outer sands in early summer.
+[1] The reserve supports internationally important numbers of 17 bird species, with over 400,000 waterbirds present at peak winter periods including knot, oystercatcher, dunlin, pink-footed geese, Brent geese, and shelduck; some two million birds a year use the Wash for feeding and roosting during annual migrations.
+[2] The estuary provides crucial migration staging habitat, with birds refuelling on the rich invertebrate fauna before continuing to Arctic breeding grounds.
 Samphire marshes attract feeding wigeon and Brent geese, while short-eared owls and hen harriers hunt the saltmarsh in winter.

 Flora Ecosystems